cjfritz/firebase_fun/README.md

 ## Getting Started
 1. Clone the repo and cd into it
 2. Use node >= 16
-3. Install dependencies using npm
+3. Install dependencies using npm (in main dir and functions subdir)
 4. Install firebase CLI
 5. firebase login
 6. firebase projects:list